Mary Tyler Moore, beloved TV actress, dies at 80

 "I grabbed the top of her head and I said 'Come with me,'" Reiner told O'Brien.
 "I walked her down the hall to [Show producer Sheldon Leonard] and said 'I found her!'"

+"My heart goes out to you and your family.
+Know that I love you and believe in your strength," said former costar Ed Asner on Twitter.

+"Mary Tyler Moore changed the world for all women.
+I send my love to her family," tweeted Ellen DeGeneres.

-Moore was born in Brooklyn, New York, to clerk George Tyler Moore and his wife, Marjorie.
+Moore was born in 1936 in Brooklyn, New York, to clerk George Tyler Moore and his wife, Marjorie.

 When she was still a young girl the family, which included her two younger siblings, moved to Los Angeles.
 Moore would later reveal that her mother was an alcoholic which caused the household to be chaotic.